 It’s a drum’n’bass sometimes evolving in the halftime feel, where many hypnotic techno lovers, whether they are DJs, producers or simple music enthusiasts, are currently more and more leaning toward to, for being a bit bored by the lack of creativity felt in the hypnotic techno scene and/or just to extend their musical horizon further, this last motive being our case.
 Emblematic labels of the aesthetic are for instance Kurnugû, Onset Audio, Conspired Within Music, Vykhod Sily Recordings and today’s focus: Zodiac Music.

 This is a very long introduction to review Izora’s last work on Zodiac.
-But in another hand, there is not much to say about the artist and the label, since they both play a very mysterious card: they are in the usual music platforms but not in the social medias for instance.
-We only know that Zodiac Music is established in UK, which is not surprising.
-We’ve already mentioned this label in our Facebook page, while introducing Shinbu, another top artist of the genre.
+But in another hand, there is not much to say about the artist and the label, since they both play a very mysterious card: they are on the usual music platforms but not on social media for instance.
+We only know that Zodiac Music is established in the UK, which is not surprising.
+We’ve already mentioned this label on our Facebook page, while introducing Shinbu, another top artist of the genre.
 Zodiac Music evolves in the deepest underground floors, playing the invisible card also with its artworks, dissolved in its “50 shades of grey” (see here).

-In “One”, the first track “Conjuring”, featuring Bereneces, is for us the greatest banger of the EP: with its ominous cinematic mood, the rolling percussions bring the listeners in a mesmerising rough ride, cadenced by the immersive rhythmic pulse.
-“Schizophrenic” and “Dark Star” propel the cinematic layer in tenser dimensions, sustained by more old school drum fills from the UK genre of the past decade.
-“One” is a real feel good track with its uplifting soulful bass and it’s percussive game.
-The EP closes on a darker note with “Bring Me Back”, more monotonic, provided with a storming drum’n’bass beat that somewhat feels wet and sticky, translating well the heat of the anxious mind.
+In “One”, the first track “Conjuring”, featuring Bereneces, is for us the greatest banger of the EP: with its ominous cinematic mood, the rolling percussions bring the listeners on a mesmerising rough ride, cadenced by the immersive rhythmic pulse.
+“Schizophrenic” and “Dark Star” propel the cinematic layer in tenser dimensions, sustained by more old-school drum fills from the UK genre of the past decade.
+“One” is a real feel-good track with its uplifting soulful bass and its percussive game.
+The EP closes on a darker note with “Bring Me Back”, more monotonic, provided with a storming drum’n’bass beat that somewhat feels wet and sticky, translating well to the heat of the anxious mind.

 If you are looking for dope drum’n’bass mixes, we recommend you to start with Bereneces’ Soundcloud channel.
-The UK artist paints his sound with a distinctive dark and charismatic palette and educates our ears by sharing the track-ids.
-Besides that, we hope to get more informations on Zodiac Music and Izora over time.
+The UK artist paints his sound with a distinctively dark and charismatic palette and educates our ears by sharing the track ids.
+Besides that, we hope to get more information on Zodiac Music and Izora over time.